395px

 And I know that it may sound strange, but we made some change and we're just like you

-I know that you suffer in silence
+I know that you question your character, I know that you suffer in silence

 I know that it don't feel right when you go to the club in Victoria Island

-'Cause how can you dance in the club, there's a hundred people beggin' outside it
+'Cause how can you dance in the club?
+There's a hundred people beggin' outside it

-Speak for your people, share all your secrets
+So step in your purpose, speak for your people, share all your secrets

 Expose your emotions, you might not see, but there's people that need it